DanHacksAll/AWeb7/src/pages/posts/post-1.md

 ---
 title: 'My first post'
 pubDate: '2025-06-12'
-description: 'This is the first post of the AWeb7 team'
+description: 'This is the first post of the A7 team'
 author: 'AlsecCawx01'
 image:
     url: 'https://s2.coinmarketcap.com/static/img/coins/64x64/19618.png'
-    alt: 'The AWeb logo.'
+    alt: 'The A7 logo.'
-tags: ["astro", "blogging", "AWeb7", "JS"]
+tags: ["astro", "blogging", "A7", "JS"]

 ---
 # My First Blog Post

 Published on: 2022-07-01

-Welcome to my _new blog_ about AWeb7!
+Welcome to my _new blog_ about A7!
 Here, I will share my journey as I build a new website for the team.

 ## What I've accomplished